 The best baby bottle for a colicky baby

-Not only does the Comotomo Natural Baby Bottle look amazing, it has been designed to resolve all existing problems with standard baby bottles.
-The shape and texture make it easy for little hands to hold, and it has been designed to mimic breast feeding, helping babies that experience ‘nipple confusion’ and ‘bottle rejection’.
-The bottle is leak free, and allows milk to flow steadily helping to ease colic, but is on the expensive side compared to some of the others on this list.
-It was Shortlisted in the 2018 M&B Awards in the Best Bottle Feeding Product category.
+Not only does the Comotomo Natural Baby Bottle look amazing, but it will resolve all existing problems with standard baby bottles.
+The shape and texture make it easy for little hands to hold, and it mimics breastfeeding, helping babies that experience ‘nipple confusion’ and ‘bottle rejection’.
+The bottle is leak-free and allows milk to flow steadily, helping to ease colic.
+However, it is on the expensive side compared to some of the others on this list.
+It was shortlisted in the 2018 M&B Awards in the Best Bottle Feeding Product category.

 Tested by mum Sarah Smith for the Mother&Baby Awards 2018; she said: "I love this bottle - from the shape and feel, to the design.
 My baby got on so well with it as it was small enough for him to fit his tiny hands around.
 From my perspective, it was also easy to take apart and put back together.
 Milk flowed steadily and at my sons pace, which was great because he suffers with colic and normally feeding is difficult.
 He had no issues with winding after using this bottle."

-It’s got everything you could need included for those first few days transitioning your baby to the bottle, including four bottles, a soother, a bottle brush, a chewbie teether and a bib.
-It’s great value for money and the little extras are fantastic.
-When it comes to the bottles, the Easy Latch teats are designed to mimic the shape, texture and natural flex of your breasts, encouraging your baby to latch more easily.
+It has everything you could need for those first few days transitioning your baby to the bottle, including four bottles, a soother, a bottle brush, a chewable teether and a bib.
+It’s great value for money, and the little extras are fantastic.
+When it comes to the bottles, the Easy Latch teats mimic the shape, texture and natural flex of your breasts, encouraging your baby to latch more easily.